Breastfeeding in the NICU and SCN

+The Canberra Hospital campus is a baby friendly accredited hospital and we encourage your baby to be breastfed.
 Many babies in the NICU and SCN are unable to breastfeed at first.
 They are fed through a tube until they are strong enough and continue to grow.
 You can express your milk and let us freeze it so it can be stored and used later.
 This also helps ensure you have a good milk supply.

 We encourage all mothers to provide breast milk for their baby.
 The first milk, colostrum, can be collected in labelled syringes and fed to your baby.

+A bedside Nurse or Lactation Consultant can provide you with a pump kit and help you begin expressing through a breast pump after 24 hours of hand expressing.
+Mobile electric breast pumps are available in your baby’s room.
+We also have an Expressing Room in the SCN if you would prefer to express breast milk in private away from clinical and public areas.
 The room is available 24 hours a day.
 Please remember to bring your kit to attach to the electric pump.
 Males are not allowed in the expressing room for privacy of others.

 It’s essential that Expressed Breast Milk (EBM) is stored correctly.
-This includes:

 - never refreezing the milk after it’s been thawed